arpinum-oss/shebang-unit/README.md

 **Shebang Unit** is an automated testing framework for Bash 4 based on [xUnit].

+Now you don't have any excuse for not practicing some sexy Test-Driven Development in Bash.

+Just download it here : *[releases/shebang_unit]*.
+Write a kata like *[examples/fizzbuzz]* and have fun!

 With **Shebang Unit** you can :
  * assert equality,
  * assert that string contains or not another string,